Skip Navigation

 Types of Vaccines

-• The vaccine you will receive will depend on your age, medical and immunization history and available vaccine supplies at the clinic that day.
+The vaccine you will receive will depend on your age, medical and immunization history and the vaccine available.
 You will receive a Health Canada approved, age-appropriate vaccine.

+Please check with your local pharmacy regarding the availability of COVID-19 vaccines and to see what products are available.
 Contact the pharmacy directly to book an appointment.
-Same-day appointments may be available.
-Please check with your local pharmacy regarding the availability of COVID-19 vaccines and to see what products are available.

 Contact your family doctor or a primary care office directly to see if they are offering the vaccine.

-Residents ages 6 months to under 12 years can book an appointment to receive COVID-19 vaccines at a Halton Region Community Immunization Clinic.
-Appointments are added regularly to our booking system.
+Appointments can be booked for children 6 months to 5 years of age to receive the COVID-19 vaccine at a Halton Region Community Immunization Clinic.
+Please check back regularly for future appointments.
 If you require assistance booking your appointment, please call 311.

 Manage your appointment